-- Whisk cornstarch, sugars, cinnamon and dash of salt together in saucepan.
+- Whisk cornstarch, sugar, cinnamon, and a dash of salt together in a saucepan.

-- Slice butter and dot peaches with butter.
+- Slice butter and set on the peaches.

 - Add flour, sugar, salt, baking powder and butter to food processor.
 Pulse until combined.
 I usually pulse it until it is about the size of peas.

 - Gradually add milk to food processor.
 Pulse only until combined.

 - Spread the biscuit dough onto the peach filling.